FAIR is staffed by experienced counsellors with qualifications in psychology, social work and/or counselling, who offer

 - acknowledge the impact of abuse on themselves and children

 - identify how they have stood up for themselves and their when resisting abuse

 - uncover the ways in which they have held on to hope for a better life

 - engage in conversations that expose the beliefs that underpin abuse

 - support each other in efforts to keep themselves and children safe

 - share resources and build on community and social support

-For children and teenagers who have seen or experienced abuse in the home we initially meet one-to-one.
+For children and young people who have seen or experienced abuse in the home we initially meet one-to-one.

-We also offer a 6-week program for children and teens who have experienced abuse in the home.
+We also offer a 6-week program for children and young people who have experienced abuse in the home.
 In a safe and nurturing environment participants will have the opportunity to: